1. Introduction

 </Resources>

-The <AvailabilityRestriction> is defined in the top-level <Resource> element and the restriction is valid for its complete sub-tree hierarchy of <Resource> elements.
 From the backwards compatibility perspective this means that if you do not define the <AvailabilityRestriction> element all resources will be available for searching through the endpoint.
+That will also apply to sub-resources without <AvailabilityRestriction> element while their parent <Resource> has a restriction defined.

 Changelog